turncoffeintocodes/Translator-Tech/README.md

 5. **Note:** The two folders under the name of Yemba and Ngeumba contains the audio files of the traditional local languages of Cameroon.

+Link to google drive project folder: https://drive.google.com/drive/folders/1_NZ8j_IFY28roGeJzfUk5A5RMohAx0_c?usp=sharing **Note:** If you wish to have editing permissions on drive kindly send an email to ftchouanga@gamil.com upon your request.